One of the big attractions near Cape Town is the colonies of African Penguins.

 This article is about Cape Town penguins though so the clear winner is Boulders Beach.

 Stony Point 0 – 1 Boulders Beach

 Cost of entry is never something that has really bothered me too much when coming to places like this.
 As long as the money is going to secure the site future generations then I’m ok with paying a reasonable amount.
-However there is a real disparity between the cost of entry at Boulders Bay and Stony point that is worth considering when making your choice.
+However, there is a real disparity between the entrance fee at Boulders Beach and Stony point that is worth considering when making your choice.